 He was quick to respond, polite, and helped me solve what I needed help with (functions).

 I have tutored for 507 hours with 32 students (as of writing this) as an SAT tutor with a tutoring contractor, and have recently decided to venture out on my own.
+Prior to that, I was the academic officer in the Army for an Engineering unit and I helped teach a class on political statistics while in my bachelor's program.

 Algebra Tutors Algebra 1 Help Tutors Algebra 2 Tutors Applied Mathematics Tutors Arithmetic Tutors Basic Math Tutors College Algebra Help Tutors Linear Algebra Tutors Math Tutors Microsoft Access Training Microsoft Excel Training Microsoft Office Training Microsoft Powerpoint Training Microsoft Project Training Microsoft Publisher Training Microsoft Windows Training Microsoft Word Training College Essays Help Tutors Creative Writing Tutors English Tutors